-The following is a is a listing of grant opportunities available to the Pima County region from corporations, nonprofits, foundations, and other organizations both local and beyond.
-Grant opportunities are organized by application due date:
+The following is a is a listing of grant opportunities available to the Pima County region.
+Grant opportunities are organized by application due date.

 May and Stanley Smith Charitable Trust Grant Program